 If you have just started your training, a sub-2 hour half marathon time may seem unachievable to you right now, but with the right mindset and training, you can achieve it.

-According to a recent study on pacing during a half marathon, the half marathon is the most popular endurance running race in terms of number of races and runners competing annually.
+According to a 2019 study, the half marathon is the most popular endurance running race event in terms of number of races and runners competing annually.

 In order to run a half marathon in 2 hours or less, you need to have hit the following running milestones:

 - 10k time – 54 minutes or less

 - Half marathons completed – one or more